 - It’s new.
 We’re not used to it in the same way that we’re used to tens of thousands of souls dying every year from flu and pneumonia

 - It’s recent.
-It’s all happening very quickly, with most of those 20,000 plus deaths happening in a couple of weeks as the current peak hits and passes
+Most of those 20,000 plus deaths are happening in a couple of weeks as the current peak hits and passes

 - It’s unknown.
 We don’t know how many people it could hit, whether and how much it will re-emerge as we loosen movement controls, or how to prevent or mitigate it with drugs, antibodies and vaccines

-So the no-worse-than-the-flu crowd look like they’re under-estimating it, unless you recognise that the flu and pneumonia take tens of thousands of lives every single year, which we seem to accept as a reality of life with no lockdowns.
+So the no-worse-than-the-flu crowd look like they’re under-estimating it.
+That is unless you recognise that the flu and pneumonia take tens of thousands of lives every single year, which we seem to accept as a reality of life with no lockdowns.

 Is it Worse than Other Pandemics?

-Even though swine flu was worse in one way in that it hit younger children much harder, overall COVID-19 is a much bigger deal.
+Swine flu was worse in one way in that it hit younger children much harder.
+But overall COVID-19 is a much bigger deal.

 So is it Bad, as in World Changing Bad?

 We’ve concentrated our fire on the no worse than the flu crowd and concluded that they’re underplaying it.
-Let’s turn our attention now to the commentators advising that the world will never be the same again to see if they’ve got a point.
+Let’s turn our attention now to the commentators advising that the world will never be the same again.
+And let’s see if they’ve got a point.

-To do this, let’s compare our current crisis to the biggest historical precedent for which we’ve got decent data, the Spanish Flu, and see if economies dived and the world changed momentously after that.
+To do this, let’s compare our current crisis to the biggest historical precedent for which we’ve got decent data, the Spanish Flu.
+And let’s see if economies dived and the world changed momentously after that.

 Spanish Flu was an order of magnitude bigger than COVID-19.
-It also killed the young disproportionately versus COVID-19, which seems to hit the elderly, those with pre-existing conditions, and those who experience it in heavy doses.
+It also killed the young and healthy disproportionately versus COVID-19.
+COVID-19 seems to hit the elderly, those with pre-existing conditions, and those who experience it in heavy doses.